josefnpat/vapor/README.md

 ## Game Criteria

-Your game must
+Your game must:
 * load and run,
 * be playable,
 * not start in fullscreen mode,
 * use LÖVE 0.8.0,

+Your game must not:
-* not use binary libraries not supplied by love (e.g. luasec).
+* use binary libraries not provided by love (e.g. luasec).

 ## Your client sucks